Meet Our Staff

-Before joining The Commonwealth Club, Frey worked as the U.S. centre manager at the London School of Economics in London; development and communications manager at Rice University in Houston; senior event coordinator for The Events Co. in Houston; and assistant director of membership for the Ogden Museum of Southern Art in New Orleans.
+Before joining The Commonwealth Club, Frey worked as the U.S. centre manager at the London School of Economics in London; development and communications manager for the School of Humanities at Rice University in Houston; senior event coordinator for The Events Co. in Houston; and assistant director of membership for the Ogden Museum of Southern Art in New Orleans.
 She has experience in project management, community and donor relations, research and development writing, communications and marketing, and event planning.

 Born and raised in the San Francisco Bay Area, Frey is originally from San Rafael, CA. She has Bachelors of Arts in English and communications with a minor in women’s studies from Tulane University in New Orleans.

 Nicholas Leon is The Commonwealth Club's vice president of finance and administration.

 Natasha Parengkuan is The Commonwealth Club's accounting manager.

 David Emerson is The Commonwealth Club's staff accountant.
 He has a BS in accounting from San Diego State University and has more than 5 years of experience in accounting and consulting for nonprofits, startups and small businesses throughout the Bay Area.
 He has practical knowledge of accounts payable, accounts receivable, ledger management and financial reporting using a variety of software.
 He also enjoys hiking, travel, board games and attending tech and policy talks at The Commonwealth Club.